dev-yash-25/DeltaX-Bootcamp/05_REST/02_Intermediate/ASP_Core_Web_API/04_Middlewares.md

             // Middleware 1
             app.Use(async (context, next) =>
             {
-                await context.Response.WriteAsync("Hello From Use 1.1 Middleware \n");
+                await context.Response.WriteAsync("Hello From Use 1.1 Middleware ");
                 await next();
-                await context.Response.WriteAsync("Hello From Use 1.2 Middleware - I am executed at the last after Use 2.2  \n");
+                await context.Response.WriteAsync("Hello From Use 1.2 Middleware - I am executed at the last after Use 2.2");
             });

             // Middleware Map 2 - Branched to seperate route
             app.Map("/yash", CustomCode);

             // Middleware 3
             app.Use(async (context, next) =>
             {